-DES is surveying a 5000 square degree area of the southern sky (roughly 1/8 of the total sky) over 525 nights using the new Dark Energy Camera (DECam) mounted on the Blanco 4-meter telescope at the Cerro Tololo Inter-American Observatory, perched high in the Chilean Andes.
-It is recording information on over 300 million galaxies, most so faint that their light is around 1 million times fainter than the dimmest star that can be seen with the naked eye.
-DES is also discovering and measuring the brightness of thousands of supernovae by repeatedly targeting ten regions of the sky every six nights.
+DES surveyed a 5000 square degree area of the southern sky (roughly 1/8 of the total sky) over 525 nights using the Dark Energy Camera (DECam) mounted on the Blanco 4-meter telescope at the Cerro Tololo Inter-American Observatory, perched high in the Chilean Andes.
+It is recorded information on over 300 million galaxies, most so faint that their light is around 1 million times fainter than the dimmest star that can be seen with the naked eye.
+DES also discovered and measured the brightness of thousands of supernovae by repeatedly targeting ten regions of the sky every six nights.

 DES comprises two surveys: a wide-area survey and a time-domain survey.

 The wide-area survey covers a large, contiguous area of sky (5000 square degrees), each part of which is observed ten times in each filter over the course of the survey; the long cumulative exposure time is needed to detect very faint galaxies, and the wide survey area enables us to detect a very large number of them.
 The time-domain survey covers a smaller area on the sky (27 square degrees), but exposures are repeated a large number of times at regular, six-night intervals over the course of the survey.

 The Wide-Area Survey Footprint

 Not all parts of the sky are equally useful for dark energy measurements: the choice of which area of sky to survey must be made carefully, so that the telescope time can be used efficiently.